Astounding Award for Best New Writer: Eligibility and voting

-Winners and nominees
+Winners and finalists

 In the following table, the years correspond to the date of the ceremony, rather than the year when the writer's eligible work was first published.
 Each year links to the corresponding "year in literature".
 Although the award is not given explicitly for any particular work, and such works are not recorded by the World Science Fiction Society or Dell Magazines, a selection of works that the writer in question published in the eligibility period are listed.
 This list includes novels and short stories, and is not intended to be comprehensive.
-Entries with a blue background and an asterisk (*) next to the writer's name have won the award; those with a white background are the other nominees on the shortlist.
+Entries with a yellow background and an asterisk (*) next to the writer's name have won the award; those with a gray background are the other finalists on the shortlist.